mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Formatting_Reference/Formatting_Reference.md

     </safiles>
     ```

-> **Tip:** you can alternatively indent any line of text by four spaces and it will become a code block.
+> You can alternatively indent any line of text by four spaces and it will become a code block.
+{:.tip}

 ```xml
 Code block with syntax highlighting: